atSCM/tutorial-custom-transformer/README.md

 # Implementing a custom Transformer

 In this document we'll guide you through the steps necessary to implement a custom Transformer.
-The transformer we'll implement will use [Babel](http://babeljs.io) to transpile ES2015/ES6 JavaScript to plain ES5 JavaScript that works in all Browsers.
+Our transformer will use [Babel](http://babeljs.io) to transpile ES2015/ES6 JavaScript to plain ES5 JavaScript that works in all Browsers.

 ## Overview